ZebraDevs/flow_ros/README.md

 #### Transport abstraction

-Aside from providing a synchronization mechanisms on top of `ros::Subscribers`, `flow_ros::Subscribers` also provide a level of transport abstraction.
-Moreover, `flow_ros::Subscribers` may also be used in contexts without a running ROS core through the use of `flow_ros::Router`.
+Aside from providing a synchronization mechanisms on top of `ros::Subscriber`s, `flow_ros::Subscriber`s also provide a level of transport abstraction.
+Moreover, `flow_ros::Subscriber`s may also be used without a running ROS core through the use of `flow_ros::Router`.

 The `flow_ros::Router` provides simple in-process message passing facilities.
 It implements a subset of the methods provided by `ros::NodeHandle` which can be used to initialize both `flow_ros::Subscriber` and `flow_ros::Publisher` objects.
 This is convenient for areas of a program that don't need to expose external message connections (like unit tests).
 It also enables the passing of "non-message" objects to be synchronized with ROS messages, so long as they also use the same sequencing stamp type, i.e. `ros::Time`, sequence number, etc.